WHL's Swift Current Broncos acquire World Junior star Conor Geekie from Wenatchee Wild | TSN

 Geekie, 19, is coming off a disappointing World Junior tournament in Sweden that saw Canada fall to Czechia in the quarter-finals.

-The 6-foot-4 forward recorded two goals and three points in five games in the tournament.
+The 6-foot-4 forward recorded two goals and three points in five games at the tournament.

-With the Wild, Geekie has 20 goals and 49 points in 26 games this season, leading Wenatchee to a 23-13-3 record and good for second place in the WHL's Western Conference.
+With the Wild, Geekie has 20 goals and 49 points in 26 games this season, leading Wenatchee to a 23-13-3 record, good for second place in the WHL's Western Conference.

 Geekie was drafted 11th overall by the Arizona Coyotes in the 2022 NHL Draft.